daormar/thot/README.md

 See "INSTALL" file for more information.

-Installation Including the CasMacat Workbench
+Installation Including the CasMaCat Workbench
 ---------------------------------------------
 Thot can be combined with the CasMacat Workbench that is being developed in the CasMaCat project.
 [See this webpage] [4] to get the specific